Optional autoDefault auto suggest options (see the SearchOptions type and the MiniSearch#autoSuggest method for details)

 function to fetch the requested value/field from the document.
 This is then

-, which will break apart each value into "terms".
+passed off to the tokenizer, which will break apart each value into "terms".

-These terms are then individually passed through the processTerm
+These terms are then individually passed through the processTerm function

 to compute each term individually.
 A term might for example be something